oracle-livelabs/pts/query-slides-and-notes/process/process.md

     </copy>
     ````

-3. Execute process_pptx for the unprocessed presentation.
+3. Execute `PROCESS_PPTX` for the unprocessed presentation.

     ````
     <copy>